-You have the right to revoke or terminate this Durable Power of Attorney at any time as long as you are of sound mind.
+You have the right to revoke or terminate this Durable General Power of Attorney at any time as long as you are of sound mind.
 The proper ways to revoke are explained in the New York General Obligations Law, Article 5, Title 15, Section 5-1509.
 If you do not choose to revoke this Durable General Power of Attorney, the authority you confer in this document will continue to be effective even if you are no longer of sound mind.
-If you lack the capacity to revoke, a court which finds that your agent is not acting properly can take away the powers of your agent.
+If you lack the capacity to revoke, a court which finds that your attorney-in-fact is not acting properly can take away the powers of your attorney-in-fact.

-This Durable Power of Attorney does not authorize anyone to make medical or other health care decisions for you.
+This Durable General Power of Attorney does not authorize anyone to make medical or other health care decisions for you.
 You may execute a "Health Care Proxy" to do this.

-This Durable Power of Attorney is not effective until it is signed by the agent (or agents if you designate two or more agents to act together).
+This Durable General Power of Attorney is not effective until it is signed by the attorney-in-fact (or attorneys-in-fact if you designate two or more attorneys-in-fact to act together).